 Learn About Your Tweets

-You can click on the Tweet Highlights link to display stats about your tweets and see what tweets had the most engagement.
+You can click on the Tweet Highlights link within your Twitter analytics to display stats on your tweets and see what tweets had the most engagement.
 I see my ThoughtFlame tweets have performed well.

 You can view data related to your total tweets or click on a individual tweet to see specific tweet information.
 Useful metrics include: